 Calvin Lyons took second place in rail jam for men ages 16 and older.
 He is a student at Brattleboro Union High School.

 "Calvin skied really well," said Sullivan.
 "He had some really unique lines.
 He caught the judges' eyes with his creativity and use of the course.
-He kind of went out and skied it his way and it worked really well for him."

 Caroline Claire, of Wilmington, took second place in rail jam for women ages 13 to 15.
 She was the defending champion in slopestyle but experienced some difficulty with getting enough speed during her run.